pranavisingh8/Student-Attendance-Manager/README.md

-# Student-Attendance-Manager:wer
+# Student-Attendance-Manager
 Student Attendance Management System is a simple command-line application written in C++ for managing student attendance in classrooms.
-The system allows users to input attendance details for students on specific dates and sections, and later retrieve and display those details.
+The system allows users to input student attendance details on specific dates and sections, and later retrieve and display those details.

 ## Features:
 Input student attendance details for a specific date and section.